Matcha bowls (Chawan in Japanese)

 Avoid splashing when pouring matcha into a cup or glass.

-If you often make matcha drinks , a Katakuchi Chawan may be a nice option to add to your collection.
+If you often make matcha-based drinks , a Katakuchi Chawan might be a nice option to add to your collection.

 4. Raku Bowls: An Icon of Japanese Tea